"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

-The interventions described here treat the LLM-user dyad as a closed-loop system; their effectiveness is entirely contingent on the model's ability to persuade.
-Where imminent risk of harm to self or others is disclosed, that may be an insufficient safeguard.
-Recent cases suggest that even when companies possess evidence of suicidal or violent intent, the interactions may not be flagged for human review, and authorities are not notified automatically (Bhuiyan, 2025; Cecco, 2026).
-In clinical practice, professionals encountering comparable disclosures operate under a ``duty to protect,'' mandating intervention when a life is at risk.
+The interventions described here treat the LLM-user dyad as a closed-loop system; their effectiveness is entirely contingent on the model’s ability to persuade.
+However, where imminent risk of harm to self or others is disclosed, that may be an insufficient safeguard.
+Recent cases suggest that even when companies possess evidence of suicidal or violent intent, the interactions may not be flagged for human review, and authorities are not notified automatically \cite{ref14,ref17}.
+In clinical practice, depending on jurisdiction and relationship, comparable disclosures can trigger a legal duty to intervene when a patient’s life is at risk.
 No equivalent obligation exists for AI providers.
-OpenAI (2025b, 2025d) has voluntarily adopted a notification system for threats to others, but not for self-harm except in underage users; other labs disclose even less about their practices.
+OpenAI \cite{ref53,ref54} has voluntarily adopted a notification system for threats to others, but not for self-harm except in underage users; other labs disclose even less about their practices.
 The structural reality is that an LLM cannot intervene beyond the conversation itself.
-Mitigating the most acute risks will likely require industry-standard escalation pathways -- operating under strict privacy thresholds -- that allow models detecting severe, immediate danger to flag such interactions for human review and potential emergency referral.
+Mitigating the most acute risks will likely require industry-standard escalation pathways – operating under strict privacy thresholds – that allow models detecting severe, immediate danger to flag such interactions for human review and potential emergency referral.